ichim/LeafletForBlazor-NuGet/Fundamentals.md

  - ``Server-side configuration``: all settings can be made from C#/config, without html page, css etc
  - ``Security``: reduces the risk of introducing XSS (cross-site scripting) errors through controlled generation of markup/JS (ex. destructuring and structuring LINQ expressions).
  - ``Complete abstraction``

+# Fluent API

+A design pattern that allows code to be written in a readable way, similar to an English sentence.

+## Access to map classes

+It is designed through a chain of already instantiated classes (objects) with a hierarchical and linguistic structure:

+For example, access to the map's point collection:

+	@map.Geometric.Points (.Add, .Remove, .Appearance etc)